List of Doctor Who episodes (1963–1989): Season 21 (1984)

 Episodes were broadcast twice weekly on Thursday and Friday evenings, with Resurrection of the Daleks broadcast on two consecutive Wednesday nights in 45-minute, rather than 25-minute, parts.
 The Caves of Androzani saw the regeneration of the Fifth Doctor, and the season finale The Twin Dilemma was the first story of the Sixth Doctor.
 The season marked the departure of Tegan Jovanka and Vislor Turlough, as well as the introduction of Nicola Bryant as Peri Brown.

 Sixth Doctor

 The Sixth Doctor was portrayed by Colin Baker.

 Season 21 (1984) continued

 Season 22 (1985)

 The series moved back to once-weekly Saturday broadcasts.
-All episodes were 45 minutes long, though they also exist in 25-minute versions.
+All episodes were 45 minutes long, though 25-minute edits were produced for foreign markets.
 Although there were now only 13 episodes in the season, the total running time remained approximately the same as in previous seasons since the episodes were almost twice as long.